mbernste/mbernste.github.io/_posts/inverse_matrices.md

 1. An invertible matrix characterizes an invertible linear transformation
 2. An invertible matrix preserves information
-3. An invertible matrix preserves the dimensionality of a transformed vector whereas a singular matrix collapses vectors into a lower-dimensional subspace
+3. An invertible matrix preserves the dimensionality of transformed vectors
 4. An invertible matrix computes a change of coordinates for a vector space

 An invertible matrix characterizes an invertible linear transformation